eldfors/FIMM_Somatic_Mutation_Pipeline/README.md

 The FIMM Somatic Mutation Pipeline requires the following tools to be installed and configured:

-1. [VarScan](http://varscan.sourceforge.net/): VarScan is a platform-independent mutation caller for targeted, exome, and whole-genome resequencing data generated on Illumina, SOLiD, Life/PGM, Roche/454, and similar instruments.
+1. [VarScan](http://dkoboldt.github.io/varscan): VarScan is a platform-independent mutation caller for targeted, exome, and whole-genome resequencing data generated on Illumina, and similar instruments.

 2. [SnpEff](http://snpeff.sourceforge.net/): SnpEff is a genetic variant annotation and effect prediction toolbox.
 It annotates and predicts the effects of variants on genes (such as amino acid changes).

 3. [Samtools](http://www.htslib.org/): Samtools is a suite of programs for interacting with high-throughput sequencing data.
 It allows for efficient manipulation of alignments in the SAM/BAM format, including sorting, indexing, and generating alignments in a per-position format.

 4. Reference Genome: The pipeline uses a reference genome for alignment and variant calling.
-This should be downloaded from a trusted source such as [UCSC](http://hgdownload.soe.ucsc.edu/downloads.html), [ENSEMBL](http://www.ensembl.org/info/data/ftp/index.html), or [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
+This should be downloaded from [ENSEMBL](http://www.ensembl.org/info/data/ftp/index.html).
 The specific version (e.g., hg38 for human) will depend on your research needs.

 Please follow the respective links to access the official documentation and download pages for each tool.